-where $\int \! d(\ln\Lambda)$ is the indefinite integral over $\ln\Lambda$ without the constant, which is eliminated by the boundary condition $\phi(k) \to 0$ at large $k$.
-For regulators whose derivatives with respect to $\Lambda$ vanishes at $q\ll \Lambda$, the integral over $q$ is dominated by $q \sim \Lambda$.
+\end{widetext} where $\int \! d(\ln\Lambda)$ is the indefinite integral over $\ln\Lambda$ without the constant, which is eliminated by the boundary condition $\phi(k) \to 0$ at large $k$.
+For regulators whose derivatives with respect to $\Lambda$ vanish at $q\ll \Lambda$, the integral over $q$ is dominated by $q \sim \Lambda$.
 To explicitly evaluate the integrals, we need to choose the form of the regulators and also take the asymptotic expansion of the integrand at large $q$.
-For $g_2$ and $g_3$ we consider (super-)Gaussian regulators.
-The following asymptotic expressions at $q\sim\Lambda \gg k$ will be used:
+For the (super-)Gaussian regulators in Eq. \eqref{eq:SuperGaussians}, the following asymptotic expressions at $q\sim\Lambda \gg k$ will be used:

 where the prefactor of $D_r$ is dropped as we are only interested in the ratio in Eq.~\eqref{eq:h_general_reg}.
-We follow Ref.~\cite{Bedaque:1998kg} and take